Hybrid Type-I and Type-II Leptogenesis in Minimal Renormalizable $\mathrm{SO}(10)$

 \section{Numerical Strategy and Benchmark Choice}

-To demonstrate the viability of hybrid resonant leptogenesis in the regime \(M_T \simeq M_{N_3}\), we adopt a representative parameter choice consistent with renormalizable SO(10) unification and a dominantly type-II neutrino mass spectrum \cite{AltarelliReview2018,FukuyamaReview2021,SenjanovicUnification2018}.
-The Dirac Yukawa couplings are taken to exhibit moderate hierarchies, ensuring perturbativity and stability under renormalization group evolution \cite{GrimusKuhbock,DiLuzio2021}, while remaining compatible with low-energy neutrino data \cite{BabuMohapatra2012}.
+To demonstrate the viability of hybrid resonant leptogenesis in the regime $M_T \simeq M_{N_3}$, we adopt a representative benchmark point consistent with renormalizable SO(10) unification and a dominantly Type-II neutrino mass spectrum \cite{AltarelliFeruglioSO10,FukuyamaReview2021,SenjanovicReview}.
+The Dirac Yukawa couplings are chosen to exhibit moderate hierarchies, ensuring perturbativity and stability under renormalization group evolution \cite{GrimusKuhbock,DiLuzio2021}, while remaining compatible with low-energy neutrino data.